Norm-Reeves/azure-arm-sophosxg/README.md

 # azure-sophos-xg
 Deployment template to deploy Sophos XG firewall to Azure.

-Mirrored source (https://github.com/sophos-iaas/xg-azure/) and confirmed working.
-Will make later versions not create an unused availbility set and also set static private IPs on NICs.
+Mirrored source (https://github.com/sophos-iaas/xg-azure/) and modified to not create an unused availbility set.
+Next version will also set static private IPs on NICs.

 Deploying
 =========